Reference Date: 02-September-2013

 Agriculture has been seriously damaged in recent years due to the civil strife.
-The problems were particularly related to the shortage of labour due to population displacements, the lack of agricultural support services in certain parts of the country - mainly in the northern half - the fragmentation of the markets and other difficulties related to civil security.
-These problems have been exacerbated by last year’s post-election crisis, which has forced over 200 000 people to leave the country and seek refuge, mostly in eastern Liberia, while thousands others were internally displaced.
+Labour shortages due to population displacements, lack of agricultural support services in certain parts of the country - mainly in the northern half - fragmentation of the markets and other difficulties related to civil security have had serious negative impact on agricultural production and food markets in recent years.
+These problems have been exacerbated by the 2010-2011 post-election crisis, which has forced over 250 000 people to leave the country and seek refuge, mostly in eastern Liberia, while thousands others were internally displaced.

 Most displaced persons have returned to their areas of origin, following the improvement of the security situation.
-However, UNHCR estimated that about 120 000 Ivoirians remained internally displaced while about 128 000 were still living in Liberia, as of late January 2012.
+However, UNHCR estimated that about 80 000 Ivoirians were still living in neighbouring countries, mostly in Liberia, as of June 2013.

 The civil strife led to a steep increase in food prices through 2011.
 In mid-2012 the Government took a series of measures to curb rice price rise.
 These included fixing the prices of imported rice, suspending the value added tax on rice and limiting the number of check-points.
 As a result prices of imported rice have been more stable.